Research Paper Series

 Objectives of the Series

-It should be noted that the expressions expressed in the Research Paper Series are exclusively those of their respective authors, and do not necessarily represent the positions or opinions of the members of the Institute or its Board of Directors.
+It should be noted that the expressions contained in the Research Paper Series are the sole responsibility of their respective authors and do not necessarily represent the positions or opinions of the Puerto Rico Statistics Institute or its Board of Directors.

 Series Documents